 Peppermint Bark Chocolate Chip Cookies

 How to Store the Cookies

-You can also freeze the cookie dough.
-Roll the cookie dough into balls and freeze for up to one month.
-When ready to bake, preheat the oven and follow the same instructions, just add a few extra minutes to the baking time.
+Want to freeze the cookie dough?
+Roll the dough into balls and stash them in the freezer for up to 2 months.
+When you're ready to bake, just add a few extra minutes to the usual baking time.

+Peppermint Bark Chocolate Chip Cookies